 The summer travel season is in full swing.
-Today I’ve gathered up some of my favorite airplane travel tips and tricks to share with you, along with a free printable carry on packing list.
-Hopefully you’ll be able to pick up few useful tips to help make your next airline trip a bit less stressful.
+Today I’ve gathered up some of my favorite airplane travel tips and tricks to share with you, along with a free printable carry-on packing list.
+Hopefully, you’ll be able to pick up a few useful tips to help make your next airline trip a bit less stressful.

 I look back on that trip now and laugh at all of the things I did wrong.
 You should have SEEN all the crazy things I had packed in my carry-on.
 I even had a suitcase break open while coming down the conveyor belt because it was way too full.
 Thankfully I was young and somewhat naive, so most of those things didn’t bother me too much.

 After my kids came along, I soon became accustomed to flying with kids. alone. *gasp*.
 Now my kids are a bit older and easier to fly with but we still have a pretty strict set of guidelines for airline travel with them.
 The number one thing is, “if you can’t carry it yourself, you can’t take it.”
 Let me just tell you that rule came about the hard way.

 As I mentioned before, I’ve learned a thing or two since my first experience with a long haul flight in 1995.
 Today I’ve taken the time to type up my best tips and tricks for airplane travel.
 Since we are headed out again this summer, I thought I’d take the time to FINALLY type up my “go to” airplane carry-on packing list.
 I’ve included a link for you to download the list for free, just keep reading.

 TIP ONE: Pack your carry on carefully